 Many apartment in Tampa include water, but what about electricity, cable and internet?
 And just like your apartment, many of the above will also require a deposit to get started.

-3) Determine if you want or need a roommate
+Do you want or need a roommate?

 The idea of living alone may seem nice, but is it really feasible?
 Splitting costs with a friend or two may be the best route for you if you're on a tight budget.
 Many of the apartments near USF offer roommate matching services, where you'll fill out a questionnaire on your personal lifestyle and preferences so they can match you with other students with similar lifestyles and values.
 Or, you could also choose a group of friends you already know from USF!

 You just need a couch right?
 Oh, and a bed.
 Probably a TV.
 No definitely a TV.
 And what about…